 - In 2001 New York passed the first law banning hand-held cellphone use while driving.

-- About a dozen states and the District of Columbia have laws on the books banning the use of hand-held cellphones while driving, according to the Insurance Institute of Highway Safety.
+- Eighteen states and the District of Columbia have laws on the books banning the use of hand-held cellphones while driving, according to the Insurance Institute of Highway Safety (Minnesota’s law becomes effective on August 1, 2019; Arizona will issue warnings until 2001 when it will issue tickets).
 Almost all of the laws have "primary enforcement" provisions, meaning a motorist may be ticketed for using a hand-held cellphone while driving without any other traffic offense taking place.

 - In 2011 the National Transportation Safety Board (NTSB) recommended that all states prohibit drivers from using cellphones, the first federal agency to call for a complete ban on telephone conversations from behind the wheel.
 Although the NTSB has no enforcement authority, as the federal government’s leading advocate for safety its recommendations are influential in Congress and the White House.